antrea-io/antrea/docs/antrea-ipam.md

 #### IPPool Annotations on Namespace

-The following example YAML manifests create a Namespace to allocate Pod IPs from the IP pool.
+The following example YAML manifest creates a Namespace to allocate Pod IPs from the IP pool.

 ```yaml
 kind: Namespace